How to Install Debian 12 on VMware Workstation 17

 Step 2

-After making sure that your guest machine is connected to the Internet, open the terminal and execute the command “sudo apt install open-vm-tools-desktop” and press Y and Enter to confirm the new packages to be installed.
+Check that your guest machine is online.
+Then, open the terminal and type “sudo apt install open-vm-tools-desktop.”
+Last, press Y and Enter to agree to install the new files.

 sudo apt install open-vm-tools-desktop